Calculations for Revenue Plans Created on Subscription Events

 Straight-Line, Prorate First & Last Period Method

-This method recognizes revenue in equal amounts for all periods except the first and final periods, regardless of the number of days in those periods.
-Currency amounts are prorated for the first period and the final period based on the number of days in those periods, divided by the total number of days from the revenue recognition start and end dates, inclusive.
+This method recognizes revenue equally across all periods except the first and last periods, which are adjusted for the number of days in the periods.
+Currency amounts are prorated for the first and last periods based on its number of days, divided by the total days between the revenue recognition start and end dates, inclusive.
 The virtual actual plans treat the charge period as the period.

-The forecast plan has 183 days and a revenue amount of $600.
-The last full period includes the amount needed to correct rounding of the previous periods.
+The forecast plan has 183 days with a total revenue of $600.
+The last full period adjusts for any rounding errors in the previous periods.

-For the actual plan, each service period extends over parts of two months, so each is prorated by the number of days in the month.
-The actual revenue plan line is the sum of the calculations for the days:
+Since each service period in the actual plan spans parts of two months, each is prorated based on the number of days in each month.
+The actual revenue plan line is the sum of calculations for days before (A) and after and including (B) the billing date:

 Period |